When’s the Best Time to Stop Drinking?

 - You’ve given up, you’ve slumped so far into addiction that you have absolutely no idea how you will manage to overcome the disease.

 But hitting rock bottom doesn’t have to actually happen.
 You don’t have to lose everything to alcohol, nor do you have to risk your life as a result of your addiction—there is help.

 The Best Time to Quit is Now

 Don’t hit rock bottom.
 Don’t let alcohol take another day of your life.
 Don’t delay recovery—the best time to quit drinking is now.
-For immediate help, call 800-481-6965 (Who Answers?) to speak with a treatment advisor about the recovery options that are readily available to you.
+Get help today at 800-481-6965 (Who Answers?) .
 You’re life starts with this phone call.